 PREREQUISITE: Studio Art

 Students will learn how to illustrate fashion by focusing on figure proportion, fashion styles, color theory, and textiles.
-Different areas of fashion will be covered such as everyday outfits, costumes, and special event wear.
-Students will work on designing fashion illustrations for books, magazines, product design and other areas of advertisement.
+Different areas of fashion will be covered, such as everyday outfits, costumes, and special event wear.
+Students will work on designing fashion illustrations for books, magazines, product design, and other areas of advertisement.
+Additionally, students will have the opportunity to create a life-sized outfit using recycled materials, encouraging sustainability and creativity in fashion design.